NanZhang715/web_classification/README.md

 tensorflow model to classify web page

 The project is built to identify the P2P websites.
 TextCNN and LSTM are used to extract body and meta features, respectively, then the extracted features are feed into a one-layer fully connected layer.
-In addition, Pre-trained word2vec embedding is from [Tencent_AI_LAB](https://ai.tencent.com/ailab/nlp/data/Tencent_AILab_ChineseEmbedding.tar.gz) .
+In addition, pre-trained word2vec embedding is from [Tencent_AI_LAB](https://ai.tencent.com/ailab/nlp/data/Tencent_AILab_ChineseEmbedding.tar.gz) .

 ## Instal depencies